tristan957/tllt-cp/README.md

 ### WiringPi

-By default, the driver builds without support for WiringPi.
-To enable support, run `meson configure -Dwith-wiringPi=true build`.
-You will also need to make sure that WiringPi is installed on your system.
-Instructions for manually building it, can be found on the GitHub mirror.
+By default, the driver builds with support for WiringPi.
+To disable support, run `meson configure -Dwith-wiringPi=false build`.
+You will need to make sure that WiringPi is installed on your system if you don't disable the option.
+Instructions for manually building it, can be found in the wiringPi repository.

 ## Environment Variables